-3 The National Bank Act of 1864 prohibited national banks from holding mortgages with terms greater than five years.
-See Gries and Ford (1932, x).
-In contrast, the average term for mortgages from building and loan associations (and mutual savings banks in the Northeast) tended to vary from seven to twelve years.
+3 The National Bank Act of 1864 prohibited national banks from holding mortgages with terms greater than five year.
+See Gries and Ford (1932), page x.
+In contrast, the average term for mortgages from building and loan associations (and mutual savings banks in the northeast) tended to vary from seven to twelve years.
 Building and loan associations and life insurance companies generally originated amortizing mortgages.
 Mutual savings banks and insurance companies were moving toward amortized mortgages.
-Gries and Ford (1932, 20, 26).
+Gries and Ford (1932), page 20, 26.
 See also Lloyd (1994).

-4 See Gries and Curran (1928, 5).
+4 See Gries and Curran (1928), page 5.